 Back to Resources

-Puma Scan Professional release notes for versions 1.1 through 1.5, covering Sonatype OSS Index, SARIF output, VS 2022 support, .NET 6, and custom sinks for 40+ rules.
+Puma Scan release notes for versions 1.1–1.5.
+Covers Sonatype OSS Index, SARIF output, VS 2022 support, .NET 6, and custom sinks.

 The 1.1 through 1.5 series added open source dependency scanning, new output formats, Visual Studio 2022 support, and .NET 6 compatibility with expanded custom sink support across the full rule catalog.